 Yuzu looks like a cross between a lemon and a small mandarin orange.
-It is orange-yellow in color and has loose, slightly wrinkly skin that's often zested and used for infusing into liquor, cream for desserts and as a marmalade or jam.
-This low-acid citrus is found namely in Japanese cuisine, though it's also popular in Korea and China.
-Over the years yuzu has made an appearance in the American cocktail scene where it's prized for the tart juice and strong, pleasing floral aroma.
+It ripens from green to orange-yellow in color and has loose, slightly wrinkly skin.
+Yuzu is utilized for its juice and zest, which are infused into liquor, added to cream for desserts, and made into marmalade or jam.
+This low-acid citrus is found mainly in Japanese cuisine, though it's also popular in Korea and China.
+Over the years, yuzu has made an appearance in the American cocktail scene where it's prized for the tart juice and strong, pleasing floral aroma.
+In addition to the whole fruit, yuzu is also sold as bottled juice and candied peel.

 What Is Yuzu?